-Plan P Plan Preparation, Community Involvement Stages and Actions
+Stages and Actions 1

-Stage Key Actions SA/SEA HRA Who should be involved?
-Methods of Involvement
+Stage Key Actions SA/SEA HRA Who should be Methods of

-Obtain Council approval for the Deposit Plan Publish, distribute & advertise and consult on the Deposit LDP including supporting documents (statutory six weeks) Make representations publicly available Publish the initial outcome of each Candidate Site submission.
-Youth Seminar Key Stakeholder seminar Members' Seminar Meetings with specific groups/interests.

-2. POST-

-DEPOSIT

-STAGES

-See paragraph 3.26
+involved?
+Involvement

+Obtain Council Youth Seminar

+approval for the Key Stakeholder

+Deposit Plan seminar

+Publish, distribute & Members' Seminar

+advertise and Meetings with specific

+consult on the groups/interests.

+Deposit LDP

+including supporting

+documents

+(statutory six

+weeks)

+Publish the initial

+outcome of each

+Candidate Site

+submission.

+To note,

+representations

+submitted during the

+first Deposit

+consultation period

+have been retained

+by the Council but

+will not be reported

+to Members or

+submitted to the

+Welsh Government

+and Planning and